redis/Tutorials/src/vss/intro.md

 Given a suitable machine learning model, the generated embeddings can encapsulate complex patterns and semantic meanings inherent in data.

-You can use Redis Stack as a vector database, which allows you to:
+You can use Redis 8 as a vector database, which allows you to:

 - Store vectors and the associated metadata within hashes or JSON documents
 - Retrieve vectors